GIScience/qfield-orstools/README.md

 the shortest paths between two points and display the journey on top of their map canvas.

 The plugin is based on the [QField OSRM plugin](https://github.com/opengisch/qfield-osrm), but replaces the routing backend with [OpenRouteService](https://openrouteservice.org/).
 ORS provides a rich set of routing profiles and global coverage.
-Big thanks to the OpenRouteService team for maintaining this powerful service!

 # Installation